C & V SURVEY

 Serial numbers: Removed for privacy

-Type of instal. : Diesel, 4-cylinders, freshwater cooled, inboard
+Type of instal. : Diesel, 4-cylinders, inboard, sail drive

 HULL & STRUCTURE

-The vessel was inspected while afloat.
+The vessel was inspected while hauled & afloat.
 Hull construction material is molded fiberglass.
-Deck and above deck structures are constructed of molded fiberglass.
+Deck is constructed of molded fiberglass and above deck structures are constructed of molded fiberglass.
 Coring is unknown.
 Bulkheads are constructed of plywood.
 Overall condition of the hull structure appears good.
-The vessel’s weight is 20,500 lbs. * Exterior rails and hardware appear satisfactory – good.
-Cosmetic condition of vessel appears satisfactory externally and good internally.
-Vessel’s external colors are white with blue boot and sheer stripes.
-Below waterline through hull fittings appear satisfactory except both the engine’s raw water supply through hull/valve and galley raw water supply through hull/valve have surface corrosion.
-The vessel is equipped with one manual, one electric and one electric/automatic bilge pumps that appear good and the bilge is holding minimal standing water.
-The ventilation system is satisfactory.
-General housekeeping appears good.
+The vessel’s weight is 32,000 lb. (travel lift’s scale).
+Exterior rails and hardware appear good.
+Mast, mast step, standing rigging and chain plates, where visible, appear good.
+Cosmetic condition of vessel appears good externally and good internally.
+Vessel’s external colors are white with gray boot and cove stripes.
+Below waterline through hull fittings appear satisfactory.
+The vessel is equipped with one manual and one electric / automatic bilge pumps that appear satisfactory and the bilge is holding moderate water.
+The ventilation system consists of a blower and natural ventilation and appears satisfactory.
+General housekeeping appears satisfactory (final preparation is underway).

 SAFETY AND LIFE SAVING